How much are pointe shoes

 Bloch $85 – $150 Durable materials, multiple color tones, suitable for beginners and professionals.

-Capezio $65 – $110 Focus on fit and comfort, plush microfiber lining, and innovative heel design.
+Capezio $65 – $110 Focus on fit and comfort, featuring a plush microfiber lining and an innovative heel design.

 Gaynor Minden Around $150 High-end, customizable options, shock-absorbent foam lining, and polymer components.